Name Bass Club

 MEMBERSHIP AND DUES

-Section 1: NEW applicants for membership may be by written application or sponsor by any club member in good standing The New applicant will be voted upon by secret ballot.
+Section 1: NEW applicants for membership may be by written application or sponsor by any club member in good standing The New applicant will be voted upon by show of hands.

 Section 3: Any member who is convicted of a felony, or whom takes part in any action which would reflect dishonor or disgrace to the Club, will be subject to removal from the membership roster as determined by review of the Advisory Board.